All You Need to Know About Waxing Hardwood Floors

 How to Buff Waxed Wood Floors

-• Using a towel for solid wax or a sponge mop with a terry cloth head for liquid wax, rub the cloth, or glide the mop, over 2-foot sections of the floor at a time.
+• Using a towel for solid wax or a sponge mop with a terry cloth head for liquid wax, rub the cloth, or glide the mop over 2-foot sections of the floor at a time.
 Start in the same corner of the room where you began and move in the direction of the wood grain, buffing to the desired luster.

-• Employ an electric floor buffer/polisher (these can be rented from Home Depot by the half day) to speed up the process of buffing.
+• Employ an electric floor buffer/polisher (these can be rented from The Home Depot by the half day) to speed up the process of buffing.
 These machines can be used on either solid or liquid wax.

 • Leave the freshly waxed floor undisturbed for at least 8 hours before stepping on it or replacing furniture.